ndag/ultrametrics/experimental_demonstration/README.md

 ![output](https://github.com/ndag/ultrametrics/blob/master/experimental_demonstration/ugh_result.png)

-From this experiment we can conclude that uGH is sensitive to changes of "big structures" of dendrograms as indicated from the structural theorem in our preprint.
+Spaces sampled from the same model space have the same "big structure" and thus uGH distance between them is small as indicated from the blue areas in the left figure.
+However, as for independent sampling, spaces with the same number of blocks may have slight difference of "big structures" which result in a large uGH distance.
+From this experiment we can conclude that uGH is sensitive to changes of "big structures" of dendrograms as implied from the structural theorem in our preprint.